-Zack Snyder’s Justice League takes the 2017 Justice League movie, which I really enjoyed, and turns it into something fairly unrecognisable by comparison.
+Zack Snyder’s Justice League is now out on Blu-ray and 4K Blu-ray (see pictures and a look at the content further down), and takes the 2017 Justice League movie, which I really enjoyed, and turns it into something fairly unrecognisable by comparison.

 The theatrical release ended up coming under the directorship of Joss Wheedon after Snyder had to leave the project following a family tragedy, when his daughter took her own life.
 Wheedon, with a stack of reshoots including CGI-ing out Henry Cavill’s huge moustache – which he had to maintain for Mission Impossible: Fallout – brought a two-hour film to the big screen which I really enjoyed, but which was derided by fanbois.

 After many calls, including from the cast, to – and using a hashtag – #ReleaseTheSnyderCut, we have have four hours and two minutes for the most complete version from Mr Snyder, and in the intended 4:3 aspect ratio.
 Yes, like those old TVs we used to have.
 It’s very close to the 1.43:1 ratio you’d get from a 70mm IMAX movie, such as many scenes in Snyder’s own Batman Vs Superman: Dawn Of Justice.
 And to anyone moaning about the “black bars at the side”, they’re no different in the overall screen space taken up than the top and bottom black bars for a typical 2.39:1 widescreen action movie like the majority of Wonder Woman 1984, for example.